Oklahoma’s King of the Wildcatters

 By 1930, in the Oklahoma City field alone, Slick had 45 wells being drilled, more than 30 wells completed, and the capacity to produce 200,000 barrels of crude daily.
 Across the Mid-Continent, stories of Tom Slick’s business acumen and integrity grew with his fortune.

-It was told how Slick once closed a $100,000 deal for a prized Seminole lease on a street corner.
+It was often told how Slick once closed a $100,000 deal for a prized Seminole lease on a street corner.
 He met the owner on the street and inquired, “What do you want for that lease’ ‘A hundred thousand dollars,’ replied the owner.
 ‘It’s a sale, bring in your deeds,’ said Slick.”

 Thomas B. Slick’s death from a stroke in August 1930 at the age of 46 abruptly ended a career that had helped supply an energy-hungry nation with the petroleum it needed to grow.